SubrataSarkar32/Flask-Manga-Reader/README.md

 # Flask Manga Reader

 A Python Flask application that lets you navigate and read downloaded manga using your browser.
+You can also use this to view photos/videos sorted in folder

 ![Alt text](assets/example.png?raw=true)